CodeTherapist/customizing-aspnetcore-book/manuscript/12-hosting.md

 ## WebHostBuilder

-Like in the last post, we will focus on the `Program.cs`.
+Like in the last chapter, we will focus on the `Program.cs`.
 The `WebHostBuilder` is our friend.
 This is where we configure and create the web host.
 The next snippet is the default configuration of every new ASP.NET Core web we create using `File => New => Project` in Visual Studio or `dotnet new` with the .NET CLI:

 ```csharp
 public class Program